 If your toys or children’s products are meant for infants (children aged under 3) then they have to comply with the Small Parts Regulations standards before they can be issued with a Children’s Product Certificate.
 This applies to things like pacifiers, rattles, cribs, and anything else designed for use by infants and babies.

 The Small Parts Regulations are intended to prevent the risk of choking, and products for children aged under 3 are tested using a tube chamber of around the diameter of a very small child’s throat.
-If the product or one of its parts fits fully into the chamber, it is considered to be a choking hazard, and will be banned for sale for use by children under 3.
+If the product or one of its parts fits fully into the chamber, it is considered to be a choking hazard and will be banned for sale for use by children under 3.

 CPC certification for toys and children’s products

 After your products have passed laboratory testing, they have to be accompanied by a Children’s Product Certificate (CPC) which is drawn up by the importer, in order to be legal to import for sale in the USA.
-This, accompanied by the product labelling rules we outlined earlier on, makes up the rules that cover the legal sale of children’s products and toys in America.
+This, accompanied by the product labeling rules we outlined earlier on, makes up the rules that cover the legal sale of children’s products and toys in America.

 The importer of the goods is responsible for supplying the Children’s Product Certificate for their goods, and this certificate has to accompany all toys and children’s products entering the USA.